ianstrang2/berkoTNF/docs/SPEC_Chat_And_Voting.md

 - Deleted messages (picker disabled)

 **Deleted messages:**
-- Existing reactions are hidden (not displayed under "[This message was deleted]")
+- Existing reactions are hidden (not displayed)
 - Reactions are **hard-deleted** in the same transaction as the soft-delete (see Message Deletion section)

+**Viewing who reacted (implemented Dec 2025):**
+- Single tap on reaction chips → opens "Who Reacted" bottom sheet modal
+- Shows each emoji with list of player names
+- "You" shown in purple if current user reacted
+- Modal positioned above bottom navigation

 ### Message Deletion